siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   Alternatively, a pseudo for every atomic species can be set with the **use_pseudos_from_family**  method, if a family of pseudopotentials has been installed.
-(But the family approach does not yet support multiple species sharing the same pseudopotential.)
-For an example ...
+For an example see  example_psf_family.py

   .. note:: The verdi command-line interface now supports entry points
      defined by external packages.
 We have implemented  `verdi data